Stardust-y/stardust-y.github.io/_pages/about.md

   - /about.html
 ---

 Glad to see you here.
 My name is Xinmiao (Mia) Yu.
 Currently, I’m a double-degree Master student at Politecnico di Milano and Harbin Institute of Technology, supervised by [Prof.Bing Qin](http://ir.hit.edu.cn/~qinb/) and [Prof.Xiaocheng Feng](http://ir.hit.edu.cn/~xcfeng/).
-My current reasearch focuses on Natural language processing and multimodal generation.
+My current research interest focuses on developing advanced multimodal models and LLM agents capable of enhancing their intelligence through interaction with the real world.
 More specificly,
 1. Vision-language comprehension
    - Enhancing vision-language models through advanced methods like reinforcement learning, cross-lingual data alignment, and mutual information maximization.
    - Exploring challenges in text-rich visual comprehension, such as improving OCR capabilities, addressing cross-lingual disparities, and activating visual information effectively across languages.